 The Hallmarks of AI

-- Intelligence – Artificial intelligence often is undertaken in conjunction with machine learning and data analytics, and the resulting combination enables intelligent decision-making.
+- Intelligence – AI often is undertaken in conjunction with machine learning and data analytics, and the resulting combination enables intelligent decision-making.
 Machine learning takes data and looks for underlying trends.
 If it spots something relevant for a practical problem, software designers can take that knowledge and employ data analytics to understand specific issues.

 In the next installment of our blog series, we’ll discuss the benefits AI is already bringing to legal departments.
 We hope you’ll join us.